PhobGCC/PhobGCC-SW/PhobGCC/extras/README.md

-This document (hopefully) intends to be a helpful guide for developers who wish to add additional features to the PhobGCC called Extras that, while might be out of scope for normal operation, are officially supported and can be enabled manually by users if they comment out a `#define` directive and assign the Extra to one of 4 directional configurations.
+This document (hopefully) intends to be a helpful guide for developers who wish to add additional features to the PhobGCC called Extras that, while might be out of scope for normal operation, are officially supported and can be enabled manually by users if they uncomment out a `#define` directive and assign the Extra to one of 4 directional configurations.

 # Overview